nikomatsakis/moro/README.md

 ## TL;DR

-Similar to rayon, moro let's you create a *scope* using a `moro::async_scope!` macro.
+Similar to [rayon] or [`std::thread::scope`], moro let's you create a *scope* using a `moro::async_scope!` macro.
 Within this scope, you can spawn jobs that can access stack data defined outside the scope:

 ```rust
 let value = 22;